vbotka/ansible-iocage/README.md

 ok: [localhost] => (item=group_present_absent_restart)
 ```

-Create file with the parameters of the tests, e.g. enable debug and
+Create file with the parameters of the tests, e.g. run the tests on
-run the tests on the nodes *test_23,test_29*.
+the nodes *test_23,test_29*, use jail *test_31*, and enable debug

 ```yaml
 shell> cat examples/test_31-debug-n2.yml